CBT (Cognitive Behavioural Therapy) Diploma

 The International Association for Hypnotherapy & Psychotherapy (APHP)

 Personalised action plans are required for each individual client and so writing scripts for the CBT hypnotherapy sessions, and providing homework sheets, is an important aspect of the course.
-Different scenarios also help to create an understanding of how CBT can be applied efficiently and effectively, to create good patient outcomes.
+Different scenarios also help to create an understanding of how CBT can be applied efficiently and effectively, to create good client outcomes.